Fetch athlete session data

 Avoid Request Timeouts

 The amount of data requested can easily spiral out of control if you're not careful.
-To avoid request timeouts for very large amounts of data, we strongly advise that you limit the scope of each request to a subset of athletes and/or a relatively narrow date range (~30 days is probably the upper end of the recommended range depending on the number of athletes and the frequency/size of recorded sessions).
+To avoid request timeouts for very large amounts of data, we strongly advise that you limit the scope of each request to a subset of athletes and/or a relatively narrow date range (~30 days is probably the upper end of the recommended range depending on the number of athletes and the frequency/size of recorded workouts).